Updated: Jul 22, 2021

-One of the key instruments to enable visual scheduling is the (interactive) Gantt chart, which is the ideal representation of time-related scheduling data with dependencies.
+One of the key instruments to enable visual scheduling in Microsoft Dynamics NAV is the (interactive) Gantt chart, which is the ideal representation of time-related scheduling data with dependencies.
 In today’s business environment, we all experience a few key (and widely discussed) trends, which I want to summarize quickly:

 Data growth.
 It is no secret that the volume and variety of both structured and unstructured data is ever increasing.
 Consequently, conventional databases, tables and spreadsheets have become too complex to be used immediately as decision support tools.
 Instead, users need and expect a graphical “condensation” of all this data to see and understand patterns and dependencies faster.